DarwinJS/ChocolateyDesignPatterns/UniversalDotNet3.5/README.md

 "RepairContentServerSource"=dword:00000002
 ```
 **CAUTION**: Some sources I consulted indicated that if DISM or Add-WindowsFeature is run in a 32-bit **process**, you will need to tweak the windows update policy keys under Wow3264Node.
 I did not have time nor need to test this.  **DO NOT ASSUME YOU WILL HAVE 64-bit PROCESS EXECUTION IN ANY GIVEN CIRCUMSTANCE**.
 For instance, SCCM 2012 R2 *Application Objects* run as 64-bit *processes*, but SCCM 2012 R2 *Package Objects* run as *32-bit processes*.
 Any management system agent (e.g. Chef, Pupppet) may run in either bitness and many vendors choose to retain a 32-bit *process* implementation because it allows the same agent code to service both 32 and 64-bit Windows clients.
 Also, some agents take pains to run your code in a 64-bit *process* even though they themselves are a 32-bit executable.
 For instance Chef 12.x client running as a service is a 32-bit ruby.exe *process*, but when running on the 64-bit OS it executes any requested PowerShell as a 64-bit *process*.
 The same is true of Chocolatey execution - it's 32-bit, but runs PowerShell as 64-bit.

+## Integrated Solution #2: Temporarily Enable Windows Updates
+The Windows Updates service (wuauserv), must be enabled for dism to retrieve source from Microsoft.
+For long running orcheastration that is installing a lot of software, it is not untypical to disable Windows updates so the software installs do not clash with Windows Installer and so that Windows Installer does not unnecessarily set "Reboot Required" markers that are then picked up by the automation.

+If this occurs, this package gives a meaningful error message as to the cause.
+If the special package parameter -params '"/ToggleWUIfNecessary:true"' - is enabled, the package will enabled (but not start) the Windows Update service, run the dism command, then shutdown and re-disable the service.
+These actions are only taken if the service is found with an explicitly "disabled" state when the package starts up.
+In **most scenarios** is unlikely that Windows Update will get to the point of actually running updates before it is shutdown again.

 ## PostScript Note
 The reason the code in this solution uses "dism.exe" and only adds the "/All" command to specific versions of Windows, is to enable it work across the maximum scope of Windows Desktop and Server editions.